Ľuboš Blaha: Political and Economic Ideologies

+Foreign Policy

 Ľuboš Blaha is a foreign policy realist.
-His opinions are inspired by the school of international political realism (e.g. the ideas of Kenneth Waltz and John Mearsheimer) and neo-Marxism (especially William Robinson, Immanuel Wallerstein and Antonio Negri).
+His opinions are inspired by the school of international political realism (e.g. the ideas of Kenneth Waltz and John Mearsheimer) and neo-Marxism (especially William I. Robinson, Immanuel Wallerstein and Antonio Negri).
 He strongly criticizes U.S. foreign policy.
 He vehemently condemned not only the war in Iraq, but also the war in Afghanistan.
 He also criticized the Western involvement in Libya and Syria.
 He is a critic of the foreign policy of Israel in relation to Palestine.
 He advocates for the rights of Armenians in relation to the Nagorno-Karabakh and criticizes Turkish foreign policy.
 He endorses many of the ideas of Noam Chomsky and Slavoj Zizek.

+Russia

 He is one of the greatest defenders of the Russian Federation in Slovakia since the Russo-Ukrainian War broke out.
-He does not see himself as an apologist for Vladimir Putin's regime, but he perceives the crisis in Ukraine as a geopolitical clash between the West and Russia, and he rejects what he considers one-sided criticism of Russia and the growing Russophobia in Europe.
+He is an apologist for Vladimir Putin's regime, but he perceives the crisis in Ukraine as a geopolitical clash between the West and Russia, and he rejects what he considers one-sided criticism of Russia and the growing Russophobia in Europe.
 He has openly criticized the Sanctions against Russia and he describes Russia as a friendly nation that liberated Slovakia from fascism in 1945.

+European Union

 Blaha is very critical of the European Union.
 He considers the EU a neoliberal and elitist project, but he does not see a better alternative for Slovakia than the EU.
 He supports the fight for a different, better, and more social Europe that will be more left-wing and democratic.
 In the past, he advocated the project of European basic income, he consistently promotes social economy and cooperatives, and strongly advocates for a "Social Union".

 He is a sharp critic of the TTIP agreement in Slovakia.
 He was the first Slovak Member of Parliament to visit the so-called "TTIP Reading Room".
 He describes the agreement as synonymous with neo-liberalism and the colonization of the European social model by American transnational corporations, and as the Chairman of the National Council of the Slovak Republic for European Affairs he actively supports its intense scrutiny.